femfataal/mdm-art-repo/journal.md

+## Entry 7:45 ##
+Line out of gate is done now too.
+I've cut a couple corners to speed things up.
+But now it's on to the fun part.
+Shading.
 ## Entry 7:13 ##
 line out is done now on to the gate.
 Could I have done a better job?
 Certainly.
 But I can fix some of it when colouring and shading